-Welcome to www.coalfacecaring.com.
-As the name suggests, the aim of this website is to provide a resource and an additional means of support and encouragement for those who are currently experiencing health-related concerns, whether in themselves or in others.
+Welcome to www.coalfacecaring.com, the aim of which is to provide a resource and an additional means of support and encouragement for those who are currently experiencing health-related concerns, whether in themselves or in others.
 It may be that such concerns are family- or friend-orientated.
-Then again, your interest in such a site as this may be motivated, at least in part, by the nature of your occupation /vocation in healthcare; or as a personal carer.
+Then again, your interest in such a site as this, may be motivated, at least in part, by the nature of your occupation /vocation in healthcare; or as a personal carer.
 What is on offer here is by no means “rocket science” (although it is rooted and grounded, wherever possible, in sound scientific research and practice).
 In its way therefore, it is at least as valuable and, at this precise moment in time may be, much more relevant and meaningful to your day-by-day life and functioning.

-Many, if not most of us, well know that the skilfully directed, kindly and attentive listening ’ear’ affording opportunity to gently and non-threateningly ease such concerns into the light of day, can, of itself, work wonders.
+Many, if not most of us, well know that the skilfully directed, kindly and attentive listening ’ear’, affording opportunity to gently and non-threateningly ease such concerns into the light of day, can, of itself, work wonders.
 Even little more than an appropriate and sensitively delivered comment – judiciously offered – has been known to afford release and comfort.
 Thus, hopefully, you are beginning to perceive from the outset, something of the vision that the author of this website had when he first start writing the various blogs posts that it now contains.
 We believe that there is good reason to look forward to an interesting, meaningful and profitable (purely in the supportive sense) contact and, where appropriate, interaction.
 Once again, “Welcome”.
 We hope you find comfort in reading various blogs written by, who we believe was, a very special and gifted man.

-Dr Sidney Bindemann BScEcon, MSc, CSci, PhD, CPsychol, AFBPsS is a retired
+Rev Dr Sidney Bindemann BScEcon, MSc, CSci, PhD, CPsychol, AFBPsS was a retired

 Dr Bindemann was a founding (and the first) UK member of the EORTC Quality of Life